 Just keep in mind, when growing indeterminate tomatoes in containers that they’ll need a way to spread.
 You’ll just need to have good supports for them, such as large tomato cages.

 Wrapping Things Up

-When I first started gardening, I didn’t know there were different types of tomatoes.
+When I first started gardening, I didn’t know there were different types of tomatoes that do better in different climates.
 Nor did I know there was a difference between determinate vs indeterminate tomatoes.
 I’d buy a tomato starter plant, plant it in my garden, and hope for the best.

-What a difference trimming indeterminate tomatoes makes.
+What a difference pruning suckers from indeterminate tomatoes makes.
 Do it properly, and you’ll have a good tomato harvest all year.

 It’s important to take care in choosing what types of tomatoes to plant for your climate.
 It’s also important to consider what month you are planting.
 Consider if it’s the beginning of the season, the middle of the season, or late in the season.